jkjaer/fastF0Nls/README.md

-# fastF0Nls - fast nonlinear least squares estimation of the fundamental frequency (aka pitch)
+# fastF0Nls - Fast Nonlinear Least Squares Estimation of the Fundamental Frequency (aka Pitch)

 Periodic signals are encountered in many real-world applications such as music processing, speech processing, sonar, order analysis, and electrocardiography (ECG).
 Such signals can be modelled as a weighted sum of sinusoids whose frequencies are integer multiples of a common fundamental frequency which in audio and speech applications is often referred to as the pitch.
 Therefore, an important and fundamental problem in the above mentioned applications is to estimate this fundamental frequency from an observed (and often noisy) data set.